 3. Beat Markers

-Beat Markers is a lightweight beat detection tool built specifically for DaVinci Resolve Studio.
+Beat Markers is a lightweight beat detection tool built specifically for DaVinci Resolve.
 It detects beats using AI-powered analysis and places real, snappable Blue markers directly on the timeline.

 - AI-powered BPM and beat detection